Preventative Medicine - Drink Water... But How Much?

 Drinking enough water throughout the day is the best way to prevent dehydration headaches.
 Although 6 - 8 glasses of water (1.5 - 2 litres) is considered ideal, this will vary according to your weight, physical activity and whether you live in a warmer climate or higher altitude.

-don’t let your thirst dictate your water intake.
+Many people fall in the trap of never drinking enough water because they never feel thirsty - don’t let your thirst dictate your water intake.
 It is recommended to drink enough water so your urine is clear and a pale yellow colour.

 Refrain from alcohol and excessive caffeine, because they act as a diuretic – leading to dehydration.
 Fruits and vegetables are great for health and energy but they are not a substitute for drinking water.